sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_factorialanova17.*
-   :alt: Results table using Type I sum of squares, factor milk entered first
+   :alt: Results table using Type 1 sum of squares, factor milk entered first
    :name: fig-factorialanova17

-   ANOVA results table using Type I sum of squares in jamovi (with the
+   ANOVA results table using Type 1 sum of squares in jamovi (with the
    |coffee|_ data set and a saturated model with the factors ``milk``,
    ``sugar``, and their interaction; factor ``milk`` is entered first).